mohitg66/Course-Compass/README.md

 *Welcome to Course Compass, the ultimate college courses guide!*

 ## Introduction
 Course Compass is a website designed to help students make informed decisions about the elective courses they take during their academic career.
-Our website provides a user-friendly interface that allows students to search, compare, and select elective courses based on their interests, academic requirements, and personal preferences.
+The website provides a user-friendly interface that allows students to search, compare, and select elective courses based on their interests, academic requirements, and personal preferences.

 <img src="public\images\homepage.png" />